astropy/reproject/docs/howto/multiple_images.rst

     >>> filename = get_pkg_data_filename('avm/sig07-009.jpg')

-We can use :func:`~reproject.mosaicking.find_optimal_celestial_wcs` (see :ref:`mosaicking`) to find a WCS that covers the image and is aligned with north in the ICRS equatorial frame, and then reproject all three color channels in a single call:
+We can use :func:`~reproject.mosaicking.find_optimal_celestial_wcs` (see :doc:`align_north`) to find a WCS that covers the image and is aligned with north in the ICRS equatorial frame, and then reproject all three color channels in a single call: